Emilion/real-time-data/README.md

 ## Description

-For more info about [Client](https://github.com/Emilion/real-time-data/tree/master/client) For more info about [Server](https://github.com/Emilion/real-time-data/tree/master/server)
+For more info about [Client](https://github.com/Emilion/real-time-data/tree/master/client)

+For more info about [Server](https://github.com/Emilion/real-time-data/tree/master/server)

+## Specifics

+* The server handle one client connection.
+* Server needs to be started before the Client, otherwise you`ll need to refresh the client because the client establish the connection on initial load.

+* Once web-socket is opened it could be broken by refreshing the client. (no error handling on server side)
 # Installation Guide

 Installation is separated on 2 parts - Client and Server